 Preheat oven to 400 degrees F. Prepare a 9 inch baking pan by lining the bottom with baking parchment, lightly buttering and flouring the pan.

 Put the egg whites in a mixer with the whisk attachment and beat until soft peaks form.
 Sift in the powdered sugar a little at a time, mixing until it is all incorporated.
-Add the flour, ground almonds and cinnamon and mix until you get a smooth batter.
+Fold in the flour, ground almonds and cinnamon and mix until you get a smooth batter.
+Add the extracts.
 Melt the butter and while still warm, add this in. a steady stream to the batter while whisking.

 Slice the quinces, each into 16 slices – a total of 32 thin slices of poached (brandied) quince.
 Pour the batter into the prepared pan.
 Lay the quince slices on top and sprinkle the almond slivers.